 End: 1/8/2019 9:00 PM

-- Understand the indications for emergency treatment and engagement of aortic dissection and aneurysm and will be introduced to advanced endovascular treatment options.
+- Describe the indications for emergency treatment and management of patients with an aortic dissection and aneurysm and the related advanced endovascular treatment options.

-- Will able to order proper diagnostic work up, diagnose and understand modern treatment options for a patient with an aortic dissection or aneurysm.
+- Order appropriate diagnostic work up, diagnose and understand modern treatment options for a patient with an aortic dissection or aneurysm.

 - Recognize aortic pathology, prevalence of mortality rates and clinical outcomes.

 - Identify high risk patients in order to properly screen, prevent progression and reduce complications.